18F/node-continua11y-acceptance/README.md

 development environments.
 Therefore, directory specifications are only available via json configuration.

+It makes sense to clear the report directory before generating new reports via acceptance tests.
+The object returned from configuring the library has a method `clearReport`, that will destroy the report directory.
+You will want to hook this into the beginning of your test run in some way:

+    let accessibilityAcceptance = require('continua11y-acceptance')(config);
+    accessibilityAcceptance.clearReport((err) => {
+      if (err) { throw err; }
+      // do something now that test setup is finished });

 Currently reporting is only available as json, one file per path and size.
 The goal of reporting is to allow CI processes to aggregate this data and send it to a reporting dashboard.